charan-digitaltrust/gruntworks-openvpn/README.md

 #### Client Certificate Requests
 Users who are members of the proper IAM group will use the [openvpn-admin](./modules/openvpn-admin) utility to request a new certificate.
-Behind the scenes, this certificate request will be sent to the server via an SQS queue, will be signed by the server and an OpenVPN client configuration file (.ovpn) with the certificates will be written to disk on the requestor's workstation.
+Behind the scenes, this certificate request will be sent to the server via an SQS queue, will be signed by the server and an OpenVPN client configuration file (.ovpn) with the certificates embedded will be written to disk on the requestor's workstation.
 This `.ovpn` file can then be imported into any number of popular OpenVPN clients.

 #### Client Certificate Revocations